Fuse Box (album)

 Fuse Box was an AC/DC tribute album released in Australia in 1995 by BMG.
 The album compiled a selection of the country's more prominent alternative rock artists from the period.
-Most of these songs only appear on this album, with the exception of Ed Kuepper's "Highway to Hell", which he also recorded for his album A King in the Kindness Room.
+Most of these songs only appear on this album, except Ed Kuepper's "Highway to Hell", which he also recorded for his album A King in the Kindness Room.
 A live version of "Dirty Deeds Done Dirt Cheap" was included on Nitocris' 1995 "Epic Voyage" EP.
 The Meanies' version of "It's a Long Way to the Top" was released as a single, with a promotional video featuring the band playing on the back of a truck driving through the Melbourne CBD, an homage to the original clip.